vbchomp/reading-notes/module3.md

     ```cd test```
   - Initialize Git to create a new subdirectory .git and tracking has not started yet.
     ```git init```
-  - Starts tracking with an intial commit.
+  - Starts tracking with an intial commit that has a label that points to it.
+You can write a message in your commit to describe changes.
     ```git add *.c```
     ```git add LICENSE```
     ```git commit -m "insert a message here"```